Sligo.ie

 Click on the different category headings to find out more.
 You can also change some of your preferences.
 Note that blocking some types of cookies may impact your experience on our websites and the services we are able to offer.

-Essential Website Cookies
+Essential Cookies

 These cookies are strictly necessary to provide you with services available through our website and to use some of its features.

-Because these cookies are strictly necessary to deliver the website, refusing them will have impact how our site functions.
-You always can block or delete cookies by changing your browser settings and force blocking all cookies on this website.
-But this will always prompt you to accept/refuse cookies when revisiting our site.
+Because these cookies are strictly necessary to deliver the website, you cannot refuse them without impacting how our site functions.
+You can block or delete them by changing your browser settings and force blocking all cookies on this website.

 Google Analytics Cookies